thomasboyt/brooklynjs-webrtc-pong/talk/talk.md

 ???

-So, when I was learning how this whole process worked, I had to learn how, like, eighteen different protocols and systems I'd never heard of worked, and I had to read a bunch of IETF RFCs.
-If you haven't read an IETF RFC, they're the documents that basically say "here's how this part of the internet is supposed to work," and they basically have about the same level of formatting as this slide deck.
+So, when I was learning how this whole process worked, I had to learn how, like, eighteen different protocols and systems I'd never heard of worked, and I wound up actually digging into IETF RFCs to understand some of them.

 ---